VFPX/Win32API/samples/sample_478.md

 ## Before you begin:
 The class below wraps NetUserAdd, NetUserDel, NetUserGetInfo and NetUserSetInfo API calls with methods that can add, delete and modify user accounts on a server.

-Use another example, <a href="?example=249">Obtaining information about all user accounts on a server</a>, to review the user accounts.[Obtaining information about all user accounts on a server](sample_249.md)
+Use another example, [Obtaining information about all user accounts on a server](sample_249.md), to review the user accounts.

 ***